solita/solita.github.com/_posts/2024-05-13-devcontainers.md

 ## Devcontainers: Goodbye to dependency hassle

-Every time a developer start on a project they need to go through the process of setting up a development environment.
-This can be a smooth half day work, or an installation / googling frenzy for a week, specially for legacy code.
+Every time a developer starts on a project they need to go through the process of setting up a development environment.
+This can be a smooth half day work, or an installation / googling frenzy for a week, especially for legacy code.

 This is where devcontainers could be a helper.